-Chase will honor payments by check, automatic payments and recurring debit card purchases at its discretion based on the customer’s account history.
-Attempts to use your Chase debit card for daily purchases, however, can be rejected.
-If your account is not in good standing, the transaction might be declined.
+Chase will honor check payments, automatic payments and recurring debit card purchases at its discretion based on the customer’s account history.
+But attempts to use your Chase debit card for daily purchases can be rejected.
+The transaction might also be declined if your account is not in good standing.

 How Chase Applies Deposits and Withdrawals